permafrost-dev/phpcsfixer-preset/README.md

 }
 ```

 If adding a new Ruleset to this package, the Ruleset must be registered in `\Permafrost\PhpCsFixerRules\Commands\GenerateConfigCommand@rulesets()` to allow the quick setup command to use it.

+If creating a new Ruleset package for your own use, follow the above example but use a namespace unique to your package.

 ---